Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 27. Get Rid of the Cabinet Doors

-However, your china and Moscow mule glasses must have been bought already.
-The idea behind this design is to use the china and Moscow mule glasses as décor, instead of having them tucked in the cabinets for purely functional use.
+However, your China and Moscow mule glasses must have been bought already.
+The idea behind this design is to use the china and Moscow mule glasses as décor instead of having them tucked in the cabinets for purely functional use.

 28. Go with Eclectic Seating

-The mix and match, however, is not purely chaotic.
-For instance, one row of seats would consist of chairs, while the other row would be a bench, for the center table that sits in place of a kitchen island.
-The wood should not have shiny lacquer, since the goal here is to create a French country rustic feeling.
+The mix-and-match, however, is not purely chaotic.
+For instance, one row of seats would consist of chairs, while the other row would be a bench for the center table that sits in place of a kitchen island.
+The wood should not have shiny lacquer since the goal here is to create a rustic French country feeling.

 29. Use Appliances Inspired by French Retro